Luksos9/PythonSQL/PollApplication/README.md

 ## General Info

-Purpose of this project increasing my Python, Databases, Object oriented programming (OOP), Mathplotlib, Datatime and some more knowledge by using all of that in this project.
+> Purpose of this project was increasing my Python, Databases, Object oriented programming (OOP), Mathplotlib, Datatime and some more knowledge by using all of that in this project.

 It has many useful functions that let you create, display, vote on Polls and more like displaying votes % on charts, selecting random winner, checking who voted and when regardless of location which will be converted to local time.

 In Program i used OOP and made Poll and Option classes, what gave much maintability for the Application.
 I added connection polling for better efficiency.
 Also used matplotlip to display (or save as file) data of votes from database and stored it in chartHandling directory.

 ## Setup